jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 ### 85 Exemptions, waivers, and refunds
 (1) Regulations made under section 86 may provide for exemptions from, or waivers or refunds of, any fee or charge prescribed by regulations made under this Act, in whole or in part, in any class of case.
 (2) Regulations made under section 86 may authorise the Commissioner, as the Commissioner thinks fit in the circumstances specified in those regulations, to exempt, waive, or refund the whole or any part of a fee or charge prescribed by the regulations.
+(3) If regulations authorise the Commissioner to exempt, waive, or refund the whole or any part of a fee or charge,— (a) the instrument granting an exemption, waiver, or refund is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless it applies only to 1 or more named persons; and
+  (b) the regulations must contain a statement to that effect.

 ### 86 Regulations relating to cost recovery
-The Governor-General may, by Order in Council on the recommendation of the Minister of Police made after consultation in accordance with section 82,—
+(1) The Governor-General may, by Order in Council on the recommendation of the Minister of Police made after consultation in accordance with section 82,—
   (a) make regulations prescribing fees or charges for specified activities in accordance with sections 79 to 83:
   (b) make regulations for the purposes of section 84:
   (c) make regulations for the purposes of section 85.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Guidance notices**